 What is Brexit?

-- Article 50 of the Lisbon Treaty, which empowers the process of an EU Member State to leave the EU, was triggered by the former UK Prime Minister on 29 March 2017.
-This set a two year negotiating period for the UK and EU to decide on the terms of leaving and set a leave date.
-While a Withdrawal Agreement has been reached, it has yet to be agreed by Parliament.
-A Brexit extension period to 31 January 2020 has been agreed by the UK and EU.
+- Article 50 of the Lisbon Treaty, which empowers the process of an EU Member State to leave the EU, was triggered by the then-UK Prime Minister on 29 March 2017.
+This set a two-year negotiating period for the UK and EU to decide on the terms of leaving and set a leave date.

 Guernsey's relationship with the EU